VENUE – Shimna Integrated College The Lawnfield, King Street, Newcastle, Co Down, BT33 0HD. Irish Grid Ref: J374302 (N54.201448, E-5.893918)

 Registration will open at 07:00 on Saturday morning.

-Competitors using either car park do so at their own risk.
-They are not secured overnight and neither Shimna IC nor Mourne Mountain Marathon can accept any liability for damage or loss to cars or belongings left there.
+Competitors using either car park do so at their own risk and neither Shimna IC nor Mourne Mountain Marathon can accept any liability for damage or loss to cars or belongings left there.

 Short term parking for drop-off and pick-up of competitors is available at the Event Centre itself.